dbeitel-opentitan/opentitan/hw/ip/mbx/README.md

 For such a DOE mailbox instance, a fully PCIe compliant implementation is not required.
 See [below](#system-level-use-cases) for more details.

-**Note**: Please refer to [PCIE Specification](https://members.pcisig.com/wg/PCI-SIG/document/18363) for more detailed and up to date information on the PCIe compliant DOE Mailbox operation basics
+**Note**: Please refer to the [PCIe Specification](https://members.pcisig.com/wg/PCI-SIG/document/18363) for more detailed and up to date information on the PCIe compliant DOE Mailbox operation basics.

 ### Integrated OpenTitan Usage Of DOE Mailbox Mechanism

-Integrated OpenTitan shall :
+Integrated OpenTitan shall:

-- Adopt the basic mechanics defined in the PCIe specification.
+- Adopt the basic mechanisms as defined in the PCIe specification.
 - Support one or more DOE mailbox instances.
 - Support design options to allow configuration of number of mailbox instances depending upon the needs of the integrating SoC.
 - Support the following Interrupt mechanisms:
-    - Shall support a firmware based mechanism to generate an interrupt.
+    - A firmware based mechanism to generate an interrupt.\
-    - Such a mechanism may require a method to ‘write’ to a predefined address in the appropriate address space (System, CTN or other) via the corresponding port of a DMA controller.
+Such a mechanism may require a method to ‘write’ to a predefined address in the appropriate address space (System, CTN or other) via the corresponding port of a DMA controller.\
-    - Example: Write to a location within system address space via the [SYS port of the Integrated OT DMA controller](../dma/README.md) to generate an MSI-interrupt for PCIe compatible DOE instance(s).
+Example: Write to a location within system address space via the [SYS port of the Integrated OT DMA controller](../dma/README.md) to generate an MSI-interrupt for PCIe compatible DOE instance(s).
-    - Shall support a wired interrupt output(s) for each DOE instance.\
+    - Wired interrupt output(s) for each DOE instance.\
 Such a mechanism may be applied for DOE instances assigned to agents that support wired interrupt mechanism.
     - Depending upon the application & PCIe compatibility requirement for the instance, SoC may decide to use the wired interrupt or firmware based MSI interrupt mechanism at the time of SoC integration.\
 Alternatively, for PCIe compatible DOE mailbox instance, an SoC may also decide to convert the wired interrupt into an MSI via dedicated hardware support at the SoC level.
 - Not required to support a dedicated mutex mechanism for more than one agent to access the same DOE instance.
 - Object Definition; Vendor ID

-Integrating SoC shall :
+The integrating SoC shall:

 - For the DOE instance dedicated to System Host:
     - Provide the plumbing to map into PCIe Config address space.